demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### gitlab-get-projects
 ***
 Get a list of all visible projects across GitLab for the authenticated user.
-When accessed without authentication, only public projects with “simple” fields are returned.
+When accessed without authentication, only public projects with simple fields are returned.

 #### Base Command